 The inhibition of H+/K+-ATPase suggests that the extract may act through direct interaction with the enzyme or other associated proteins involved in gastric acid production.
 This mechanism is crucial for reducing gastric acidity and promoting ulcer healing.

 The acid neutralizing capacity of the extract was determined by titrating with sodium hydroxide.
-The crossandra infundibuliformis extract demonstrated significant ANC, particularly at higher concentrations (500 μg/ml and 250 μg/ml), comparable to the standard antacid Aluminium hydroxide + Magnesium hydroxide.
+The Crossandra infundibuliformis extract demonstrated significant ANC, particularly at higher concentrations (500 μg/ml and 250 μg/ml), comparable to the standard antacid Aluminium hydroxide + Magnesium hydroxide.

-The ability of crossandra infundibuliformis linn aerial parts to restore the gastric mucosal barrier is crucial for its anti-ulcer effects.
+The ability of Crossandra infundibuliformis Linn aerial parts to restore the gastric mucosal barrier is crucial for its anti-ulcer effects.
 By promoting mucus secretion and reducing acid secretion, the extract helps protect the stomach lining from acid-induced damage

 Future research should focus on isolating the specific compounds responsible for the observed effects, as well as investigating their mechanisms of action at the molecular level.
 Clinical trials will be necessary to evaluate the extract’s efficacy and safety in human subjects before it can be recommended for therapeutic use.